 To all persons having a Mark or Brand recorded in Cameron County

 In accordance with Article 144.044 of the Agriculture Code, the County Clerk is required to maintain a record of all livestock marks and brands.
 All marks and brands expire on a set ten year period by the state.
 Current marks and brands will expire on August 30, 2021.
-Anyone wishing to file a Mark/Brand that is not currently taken will need to fill out an application with the County Clerk and the recording fee is $36.00, and $10.00 each additional brand location (recorded at the same time only).
+Anyone wishing to file a Mark/Brand that is not currently taken will need to fill out an application with the County Clerk and the recording fee is $36.00 per brand/per location.
 A person may record marks and brands in as many counties as necessary.

 If you have brand/brands registered in Cameron County or in other counties in the State of Texas, it will be necessary for you to visit the office of the County Clerk in that county to renew your registration.